TopoMojo: Building Virtual Labs

 The Templates tab is where you can view all of the templates that exist in TopoMojo.

-Search: Search for templates by workspace.
-Notice that you can apply filters here to further narrow down your search.
-In the screen print below, the filter is for linked VMs with a parent template of a VM called kali-201901.
+Search: Search for templates by workspace or name.
+You can apply filters to narrow your search.
+In the screenshot below, the filter is for linked VMs with a parent template of kali-201901.

 Linked and unlinked templates